 Union Grove is a very small village located in the state of Wisconsin.
-With a population of 4,961 people and three constituent neighborhoods, Union Grove is the 145th largest community in Wisconsin.
+With a population of 4,925 people and two constituent neighborhoods, Union Grove is the 167th largest community in Wisconsin.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Union Grove is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Union Grove is a village of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Union Grove who work in office and administrative support (13.73%), management occupations (12.70%), and healthcare suport services (6.02%).
+Union Grove is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Union Grove is a village of professionals, managers, and service providers.
+There are especially a lot of people living in Union Grove who work in office and administrative support (11.83%), business and financial occupations (9.49%), and teaching (9.22%).

 The most common language spoken in Union Grove is English.
 Other important languages spoken here include Polish and Spanish.